A model organism for inquiry-based undergraduate laboratories

 The Laboratory Activities (experimental protocols) we have posted on this website (since September 2006) are inquiry-based studies, specifically guided-inquiry laboratories.
 Inquiry-based learning has been shown to be very effective in engaging students’ interests, introducing real-world issues, fostering group and individual work, and making students active learners (reviewed in NRC 2003).
 This kind of learning is necessarily interdisciplinary and requires students to integrate mathematical skills with their science knowledge.
 Such integration is among the specific recommendations of the National Research Council Committee on Undergraduate Biology Education (2003).
 This approach embraces six of the seven principles for good practice in undergraduate education: (1) encouraging student-faculty contact, (2) encouraging cooperation among students, (3) encouraging active learning, (4) giving prompt feedback, (5) emphasizing time on task, and (6) communicating high expectations (Chickering and Gamson 1991).
 We explicitly discourage a cookbook approach to experimental studies that make students passive followers of instructions.
 To learn more about this active learning approach visit links to IBL resources.

-- identify and list the variables you would manipulate in your experiment
+• identify and list the variables they would manipulate in their experiment

-- identify and list the variables you would keep constant in your experiment
+• identify and list the variables they would keep constant in their experiment

-- list the data you would collect to determine if your predictions were true
+• list the data they would collect to determine if their predictions were true

-- describe the data analyses necessary to evaluate your predictions
+• describe the data analyses necessary to evaluate their predictions

-- describe the graphical or tabular formats appropriate for your data
+• describe the graphical or tabular formats appropriate for their data

 Statistical and Quantitative Literacy